 With a simple way to relate three different solid objects, return to the two-dimensional being’s perception of a supercircle being pushed through its plane.
 For simplicity, the exponent will be restricted to values that will describe the appearance to the two-dimensional being of an octahedron, sphere and cube.

-If the object starts out on a point of the octahedron or a flat side of the cube, then the mathematical formula
+If the object is oriented with a point of the octahedron or a flat side of the cube towards you, then the mathematical formula

 with varying z will show the appearance of the object to the two-dimensional being, starting with the two-dimensional plane passing through the center of the object: